okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 You can edit the templates through the pencil icon.
 See [Edit a default email template](#edit-a-default-email-template).

-If you restore an email to default settings, you delete any customizations made to the email whether or not the custom email is your default.
+If you restore an email to default settings, you delete any customizations made to the email whether or not the customization is for the default language.

 After you customize a template in one language, you need to customize other languages if you want to include them.
 If you reset all customized translations, then Okta uses the 27 default translations.